 Our Service promotes the need for a safe, healthy and inclusive workplace.
 Staff who are healthy provide the best possible education and care to children and are able to provide support to their colleagues.
-To enable compliance with Work Health and Safety legislation and our Code of Conduct Policy, all staff must take responsibility for their own health and reasonable care for their own health and safety and others in the workplace.
+To enable compliance with Work Health and Safety legislation and our Code of Conduct Policy, all staff must take reasonable care for their own health and safety and others in the workplace.